Twicecoaster: Lane 1: Composition

-The song "1 to 10" is classified as an R&B track reminiscent to songs released during the 1990s, featuring the usage of synth music mixed with heavy drums, bass, and acoustic guitar.
+The song "1 to 10" is classified as an R&B track reminiscent of songs released during the 1990s, featuring the usage of synth music mixed with heavy drums, bass, and acoustic guitar.
 "Ponytail" heavily features the usage of rock.
 "Jelly Jelly" is described as a pop song which mixes Moog bass and synth music.
 "Pit-A-Pat" is classified as an energetic fusion pop dance song that lyrically talks about the excitement of a girl.
 "Next Page" is described as an upbeat song with an urban atmosphere.
 The title of the album's closing track, "One in a Million", refers to the group's signature introductory greeting and was written for fans, with the acoustic track lyrically describing its listeners as a special "one in a million" person.

 Promotion

-Upon the release of the EP, Twice held their showcase for the EP on October 24, 2016, at the Blue Square located in Seoul, South Korea.
+Upon the release of the EP, Twice held a showcase at the Blue Square in Seoul, South Korea.
 They performed songs from their previous albums: "Like Ooh-Ahh", "Do It Again", "Precious Love", "Cheer Up" and "Candy Boy".
 They also performed "One in a Million", "Jelly Jelly" and "TT" for the first time at the showcase, which was broadcast live through Naver V Live.